OpenNMT/OpenNMT-tf/README.md

 * `examples/cpp` to run inference with the TensorFlow C++ API

 **Note:** because the Python function used in `tf.py_func` is not serialized in the graph, model exports do not support in-graph tokenization and text inputs are expected to be tokenized.

+## Compatibility with {Lua,Py}Torch implementations

+OpenNMT-tf has been designed from scratch and compatibility with the {Lua,Py}Torch implementations in terms of usage, design, and features is not a priority.
+Please submit a feature request for any missing feature or behavior that you found useful in the {Lua,Py}Torch implementations.